Chapter 20 : Rose. --- Falling Into Bad Habits.

 He shrugged and intertwined his fingers with hers as Albus came back with their drinks.

-Rose was just finishing her second when Van walked in with Johanna Greengrass.
+Rose was just finishing her second drink when Van walked in with Johanna Greengrass.
 He glanced around, saw them, and nudged Johanna.
 When she saw her cousin, she smiled widely and bounded over.

 “Scorpie!” she said with indecent cheer, sliding in next to him and throwing her arm around his shoulders.
 “How are you?”